intel-analytics/BigDL-2.x/docs/docs/PythonUserGuide/install.md

 *For __Yarn__ cluster*:

-You can run Analytics Zoo Python programs on Yarn clusters without changes to the cluster (e.g., no need to pre-install the Python dependencies).
+You can run Analytics Zoo Python programs on Yarn clusters without changes to the cluster (i.e., no need to pre-install the Python dependencies).

 You can first package all the required Python dependencies into a virtual environment on the local node (where you will run the spark-submit command), and then directly use spark-submit to run the Analytics Zoo Python program on the Yarn cluster (using that virtual environment).
 Please follow the steps below: